 My passion for board games led to some initiatives

 As a kid, board games was always a thing we enjoyed together.
 As life went on, I didn’t think of them much till about 2004 when I noticed an upcoming new trend and their big return.
 It was something fun to do with friends and family.
-In 2008 while sitting down with a buddy, we were committed to re-introducing it as a viable social activity for all, be it for casual, educational, or even competitive.
+In 2008 while sitting down with a friend, we were committed to re-introducing it as a viable social activity for all, be it for casual, educational, or even competitive.
 It was then we ventured to create and host the first Game Summit and Toy & Game Expo to then to become the largest annual tabletop gaming events and expo in Canada; In 2011, I launched, Games for All, an online store and giant game rental service; and in 2014, upgraded to a full tabletop gaming retail store and lounge in Westboro; We also pioneered as the first Canadians to publish two board games, from local game designers, through two successful Kickstarter campaigns in 2011 (FrankenDie) and in 2012 (Top This!).

 Ever since I can remember I’ve been an entrepreneur.
 I strive to pioneer, innovate, build brands and big events.
 Building, growing and running creative agencies; founding one of Ottawa’s first creative co-working space; hosting and running major stock photography and scavenger events; unleashing tabletop gaming premium venues and events; experimenting with crowdfunding, designing, manufacturing and global distribution of products; managing and successfully delivering over 300 digital projects; and now innovating in the museum space with digitally enhanced experiences.